band/bashlibs/thebook/ShellFunctions.md

 : -----------
 ```

-Now, to write the function `dateArg`{.verbatim}, replace the specific
+Now, to write the function `dateArg`, replace the specific
 **option** parameters with a **positional parameter**, and call the
 function with an **argument**